Nikolaj Torp Larsen: Career

-In 2009 Larsen also joined The Specials as the replacement for Jerry Dammers and still tours with the group worldwide.
+In 2009 Larsen also joined The Specials as the replacement for Jerry Dammers and toured with the band until their dissolution in 2022.

 In 2013 Larsen opened Squat Sound, a recording studio in West London, with Dyre Gormsen and Kristoffer Sonne, the three together known as "The Suppliers", with their own label imprint, Squat Sound.
-Their first signing was Rob Bravery, whose album "Esque" was released in June 2015.
-The second signing to Squat Sound was Rocky Nti, whose EP "Ride On" was released on the 29 June 2015.
+Their first signing was Rob Bravery, whose album Esque was released in June 2015.
+The second signing to Squat Sound was Rocky Nti, whose EP Ride On was released on the 29 June 2015.

 In 2014 Larsen started work on the film score for the feature thriller In Embryo, by first-time director and well-known actor Ulrich Thomsen.
 In 2015 Larsen started scoring the feature film "Framing Mom" Directed by Norwegian Sarah Johnsen, which was released in 2016.